sablier-labs/v1-protocol/packages/contracts/README.md

 ## Usage

-To venture out with the contracts, just compile and deploy them with truffle:

 ```bash
 truffle compile --all
 truffle migrate --network development
 ```

-Make sure to have a running ganache instance in the background.
+Make sure to have a running [Ganache](https://truffleframework.com/ganache) instance in the background.

 ## Contributing

-We strongly recommend that the community help us make improvements and determine the future direction of the protocol.
-To report bugs within this package, please create an issue in this repository.

-Please read our [contribution guidelines](../../CONTRIBUTING.md) before getting started.
+We highly encourage participation from the community to help shape the development of Sablier.
+If you are interested in contributing or have any questions, please ping us on [Twitter](https://twitter.com/SablierApp).

 ### Install Modules